[Ida B. Wells portrait from the collection of the Smithsonian’s National Portrait Gallery, via Google Arts and Culture]

 Her somewhat belated obituary in the New York Times called her ahead of her time in both journalism and civil rights: “She pioneered reporting techniques that remain central tenets of modern journalism.
 And… took on structural racism more than half a century before… the 1960s civil rights movement.”

 I knew author Richard Durham’s Destination Freedom series had profiled Ida B. Wells, but the first two online archives I found did not have a recording of that episode.
-Luckily, when I pointed out the omission in an Old Time Radio Researchers discussion on Facebook, collector Jerry Haendiges put a copy (linked to in the player above) on his public page at vintageradioprograms.com
+Luckily, when I pointed out the omission in an Old Time Radio Researchers discussion on Facebook, collector Jerry Haendiges put a link to an mp3 copy on his public page at vintageradioprograms.com

 “There were several excellent all-Negro radio productions in the 1940s and 1950s when segregation was still a part of American life.
 I think Destination Freedom was the best!” he wrote.